Governance and Compliance

 Peter Vardy Holdings Limited

-In compliance with Schedule 19 of the Finance Act 2016, we have outlined below the Tax Strategy adopted by Peter Vardy Holdings Limited and its subsidiary undertakings (“the Group”) in conducting its tax affairs.
+In compliance with Schedule 19 of the Finance Act 2016, we have outlined below the Tax Strategy adopted by Peter Vardy Holdings Limited and its subsidiary undertakings (“the Group”) for the 2019 financial year in conducting its tax affairs.

 This Strategy incorporates all direct and indirect taxes due including corporation tax, VAT, employment taxes, import taxes and stamp duty land taxes.
 The Strategy also applies to all entities within the Group as well as all directors and employees.

 Tax Risk Management and Governance